 If this box is checked, spacing errors around punctuation marks are corrected, according to the individual setting you choose for the period, ellipsis, question mark, exclamation mark, colon and semi-colon.
 Following the period, the ellipsis, the exclamation mark, the question mark, the semi-colon and the colon, you may choose from one space, two spaces or any number of spaces.
-Before the exclamation mark, the question mark, the question mark, the another ellipsis, the question mark are colon and the colon and the colon and the semi-colon, you may choose either a breaking space, a non-breaking space, a thin space, any space or none at all.
+Before the exclamation mark, the question mark, the colon and the semi-colon, you may choose either a breaking space, a non-breaking space, a thin space, any space or none at all.